priyanshuvij2201/databaseProject/README.md

 The seamless integration of database design and UI creation laid the foundation for an effective system that streamlines inventory management, sales tracking, and customer relations in the departmental store.
 It enables efficient data management and meets the needs of the store staff.

-> Note: Please see the actual report for detailed diagrams and tables.
+> Note: Please see the actual report and snapshots pdf for detailed diagrams and tables.